Published: February 20, 2021 | Last Updated: November 7, 2025

 This can be done by racking up a ton of episode credits, like the writer David E. Kelley (who notoriously writes whole seasons of famous shows like Big Little Lies himself), or by executive producing tons of shows, like Kenya Barris or Greg Berlanti, racking up higher fees with each deal along the way.

-Once you can prove you can make a hit, you become very in-demand, and can set up and produce shows that you can then hire showrunners to run for you.
-It’s why prolific producers like Murphy, Rhymes, Barris and Berlanti can “create” so many shows at one time, and it’s how the most prolific TV screenwriters earn their biggest pay days.
+Once you can prove you can make a hit, you become very in-demand and can set up and produce shows that you can then hire showrunners to run for you.
+It’s why prolific producers like Murphy, Rhymes, Barris, and Berlanti can “create” so many shows simultaneously, and it’s how the most prolific TV screenwriters earn their biggest paydays.

 How do I become a TV writer?

 Remember: these original pilots are mostly for samples.
-Don’t expect to come out of the gate without any credits and sell an original TV show unless you are already a household name.
-Instead, focus on making the best, page-turning TV pilot you can so you can prove to those who might hire you as a Writer’s Assistant or Staff Writer that you know how to write.
+Don’t expect to come out of the gate without credits and sell an original TV show unless you are already a household name.
+Instead, focus on making the best, page-turning TV pilot to prove to those who might hire you as a Writer’s Assistant or Staff Writer that you know how to write.

 How do you get opportunities to interview for jobs like Writer’s Assistant or Staff Writer?

-You need to be working in the industry already, or have representation from a manager, to get connected with opportunities to interview for positions like a Writer’s Assistant or Staff Writer.
+You need to be working in the industry already or have representation from a manager to get connected with opportunities to interview for positions like Writer’s Assistant or Staff Writer.

-If you aren’t living in Los Angeles or New York and already connected to TV producers or those working on set for TV series, then you’ll need to find ways to connect with those who do online.
+If you don’t live in Los Angeles or New York and are already connected to TV producers or those working on set for TV series, you’ll need to find ways to connect with those who do online.

 “The first one would fall under WGGB guidelines I presume (that is the UK writers union).
 They could go to this website and figure out which agreement Channel 4 would fall under: